Jwink3101/PyFiSync/README.md

 Moves and deletions are tracked via attributes described below.

+Move attributed are used to track if a file has moved while the `prev_attributes` are used to determine if a file is the same as before

 Note: On HFS+ (and maybe APFS?), macOS's file system, inodes are not reused quickly.
 On ext3 (Linux) they are recycled rapidly leading to issues when files are deleted and new ones are made.
 Do not use inodes alone on these systems

 Available attributes: